BDA-KTS/semantic-search-over_social-media-posts/README.md

 - **[Reproducibility](https://github.com/BDA-KTS/semantic-search-over_social-media-posts/blob/main/reproducibility.md):** Information about the actual implementation and reproduction of the method.

 ### Usecase(s)
 This method supports all use cases that require finding tweets (or other social media posts) for a specific topic, entity, or keyword.

-That usually applies to any research looking into trends or time series of tweets, e.g. for opinion mining.
+for example, one use case explores how users express emotions and build social connections on Twitter.
+By analyzing tweets for emotional sentiment, interaction patterns, and cultural references, researchers can uncover insights into individual well-being, community dynamics, and cultural identity trends.

 ### Keywords
 *text similarity, semantic similarity search, cosine similarity, text retrieval*